-The interdisciplinary minor in Gender Studies is designed to help students understand and define the changing roles of women and men brought about by social, economic, political, legal, and other changes in society and the interrelationships among gender, class, and race.
-The program is particularly recommended to students who plan to pursue graduate studies in the social sciences, humanities, law, business, or social services, and those whose career choices involve working with women, children, the elderly, and socially disadvantaged populations.
+The interdisciplinary minor in Gender Studies is designed to help students understand gender roles and how they are impacted by the challenges and opportunities brought about by social, economic, political, legal, and other changes in society.
+Our courses also explore the interrelationships among gender, class, and race.
+The program is particularly recommended to students who plan to pursue career choices involving working with women, children, the elderly, LGBTQ, and socially disadvantaged populations.
+Gender Studies courses are good foundations for graduate studies in the social sciences, humanities, law, business, or social services.

 Please contact the Gender Studies coordinator, Dr. Krista Lewis (firstname.lastname@example.org), for more information.

 ST: Space Place Gender & Sexuality GEOG 4300-991 CRN 31383 ONLINE Summer First 5 weeks: more information

 Women in a Changing Society SOCI or GNST 3333 ONLINE Summer Second 5 weeks: An analysis of women’s roles and the changes in contemporary US and other societies.

 Family Sociology GNST 3346-991 CRN: 60722 ONLINE The family as a major unifying a force for the individual, the community, and the total society.

 Family Violence GNST 3350-01 CRN: 61231 MWF 9:00-9:50 An examination of abuse, neglect, and conflict within the family.
 Focus on children and spouses.

 Gender Communication ACOM 3315-982, CRN: 64544 ONLINE An examination of gender constructs as they influence verbal and nonverbal interaction.